The Transport Finance Law Review: United Kingdom

 When taking security over rolling stock used within the franchised railway system, the security holder is required to agree with the franchising authority that the rights to enforce the security are subject to rights of the franchising authority to take on the leasing of the rolling stock (similar arrangements may apply on specific projects).
 Where franchised operators have failed to date, the failure has been at the franchise contract performance level and not at the corporate level, and the arrangements in place for keeping the railway operating have ensured the continued use of and payment for rolling stock, so no enforcement action has been taken against rolling stock for borrower default.
-If, as expected, the Williams Review recommends the replacement of the franchising system with concessions, this should reduce the risk of operator default, as cost risk and revenue risk will be taken by the public sector.
+Because the franchising system is replaced with concessions, the risk of operator default should reduce, as cost risk and revenue risk will be taken by the public sector.

 There are special rules relating to the administration of a railway company, intended to ensure that the rolling stock owned or operated by that company remains active in the franchised railway system.

 All relevant issues relating to the arrest and sale of aircraft, ships and rolling stock are dealt with in Section IV.iii.

 i Recent cases